Cominform: Expulsion of Yugoslavia

-Cominform was initially located in Belgrade, Yugoslavia, but after the Tito–Stalin split expelled Yugoslavia from the group in June 1948, the seat was moved to Bucharest, Romania.
-Officially, Yugoslavia was expelled for "Titoism" and anti-Sovietism, based on accusations of deviating from Marxism-Leninism.
-Yugoslavia was considered to be heretical for resisting Soviet dominance in its affairs and integration into Eastern Bloc as a Soviet satellite state.
-It is believed that one of the most decisive factors that led to the expulsion of Yugoslavia was their commitment to supporting communist insurgents in the Greek Civil War, in violation of the "Percentages agreement" between the Soviet Union and United Kingdom, and their decision to station troops in Albania.
+Cominform was initially located in Belgrade, Federative People's Republic of Yugoslavia, but after the Tito–Stalin split expelled Yugoslavia from the group in June 1948, the seat was moved to Bucharest, Romanian People's Republic.
+Officially, Yugoslavia was expelled for "Titoism" and anti-Sovietism, based on accusations of deviating from Marxism–Leninism.
+Yugoslavia was considered heretical for resisting Soviet dominance over its affairs and for its integration into the Eastern Bloc as a Soviet satellite state.
+It is believed that one of the most decisive factors that led to the expulsion of Yugoslavia was their commitment to supporting communist insurgents in the Greek Civil War, in violation of the "Percentages Agreement" between the Soviet Union and United Kingdom, and their decision to station troops in People's Republic of Albania.
 However, this was not the official line of reasoning from the USSR.
 In fact, Cominform publications accused Yugoslavia of supporting the anti-communist insurgents in the Greek Civil War.
-The expulsion of the Communist Party of Yugoslavia from Cominform initiated the Informbiro period in Yugoslavia's history.
-Cominform's newspaper was originally printed in Belgrade; it was moved to Bucharest after the expulsion of Yugoslavia.
+The expulsion of the Communist Party of Yugoslavia from Cominform initiated the Informbiro period of Yugoslavian history.
+The Cominform's newspaper was initially printed in Belgrade; after the expulsion, it was moved to Bucharest.

 Dissolution

-From 1950, Cominform became rapidly irrelevant after the victory of the People's Republic of China in the Chinese Civil War weakened Europe as the center of communism.
-Cominform, composed of entirely European parties, was rendered largely useless in Soviet influence over the international communist movement.
-No attempts were made to reorganize Cominform and its decline accelerated drastically after the death of Stalin in March 1953.
-Meanwhile, the Soviets had gradually replaced Cominform with more effective and specialized organizations to exert their influence, such as the Council for Mutual Economic Assistance (COMECON) in 1949 and the Warsaw Pact in 1955.
-Cominform was officially dissolved on 17 April 1956 in a decision by the Central Committee of the CPSU, prompted by the Soviet rapprochement with Yugoslavia and the De-Stalinization process following the rise of Nikita Khrushchev as Stalin's successor.
+From 1950, the Cominform became rapidly irrelevant after the victory of the People's Republic of China in the Chinese Civil War, weakening Europe as the center of communism.
+Cominform, composed entirely of European parties, was rendered essentially useless in Soviet influence over the international communist movement.
+No attempts were made to reorganize the Cominform, and its decline accelerated drastically after the death of Stalin in March 1953.
+Meanwhile, the Soviets had gradually replaced Cominform with more effective and specialized organizations to exert their influence, such as the Council for Mutual Economic Assistance (Comecon) in 1949 and the Warsaw Pact in 1955.
+Cominform was officially dissolved on 17 April 1956 in a decision by the Central Committee of the CPSU, prompted by the Soviet rapprochement with Yugoslavia and the de-Stalinization process following the rise of Nikita Khrushchev as Stalin's successor.

 Meetings

-There are four recorded meetings of the Cominform, before 1956.
+There are four recorded meetings of the Cominform before 1956.